 If you misplaced the AC adapter, that’s easy to replace too.

 But that’s how to connect a NES to a modern TV, in a nutshell.
-Have fun playing the old games.
+Have fun playing the old video games.